-The Zilliqa Client is only officially supported on Ubuntu 16.04 OS.
+The Zilliqa Client is officially supported on Ubuntu 18.04 OS.

 The minimum requirements for running the Zilliqa Client are:

 - x64 Linux operating system (e.g Ubuntu 18.04.5)

 - Recent dual-core processor @ 2.2 GHZ.
 Examples: Intel Xeon (Skylake)

 - 4GB DRR3 RAM or higher

 - NAT environment OR Public static IP address

 - Any GPUs with at least 2 GB RAM

 - 100MB/s upload and download bandwidth

 Hashing rate of the network is currently very high.
 A single GPU will be insufficient.
 You will need to setup mining proxy connecting to multiple GPUs.